sssingh/credit-card-fraud-detection/README.md

     - If reducing the false-alarm' is the primary concern then `precision` could be the go to metric.
 - For this exercise we have taken the view that amount lost in fraudulent transactions is very high hence we’d like to catch as many of them as possible.
 Hence we use `recall` in addition to `roc-auc` as our primary performance metrics.
 - We want our model prediction to be as interpretable as possible.
-This is one of the criterias for selecting the final model.
+This is one of the criteria's for selecting the final model.
 Although we check the top most important features of the model, however due to PCA transformed features it’s hard to get any deeper insight on the important features.
 - We then generate balanced dataset using `RANDOM`, `SMOTE` & `ADASYSN` oversampling techniques.
 - All models built using imbalanced dataset are now fitted on to balanced dataset generated using above techniques.